 - We surveyed 1,990 gym members between 11/4/2020 and 11/23/2020

 - The gym members that participated were from 120 different countries

 With cases continuing to rise, 2nd lockdowns occurring across Europe, the pandemic rages on.
 Whether you are part of the 15.18% sticking with gyms or 21.86% going with a home fitness option, you are going to need a great pair of training shoes.

-No matter what you are into, we have everything reviewed, ranked, and scored with our CoreScore; we’ll help you find the best pairs of CrossFit shoes, weightlifting shoes, shoes for HIIT, or even shoes with rope protection for rope workouts.
+No matter what you are into, we have all the shoes field- and lab-tested; we’ll help you find the best pairs of CrossFit shoes, weightlifting shoes, shoes for HIIT, or even shoes with rope protection for rope workouts.